 Sustainable agriculture starts with measurable data

-The Decarb Track research project of the Slovak University of Agriculture in Nitra provides tools that help Slovak agri-food businesses reduce emissions and improve competitiveness.
+The research project Decarb Track of the Slovak University of Agriculture in Nitra introduces an online carbon footprint calculator that helps Slovak agri-food businesses reduce emissions and increase competitiveness.

 SUA Logo